 3. What is the Profile or Device Conversion?

 We added the new device types for Android Enterprise a long time ago.
 Anyways these device types were introduces after Android Enterprise was implemented in Android and our Android App.
 Any customer who used Android Enterprise from the beginning used it with devices created as normal “Android” devices, since there were no other option.
-For technical reasons the profiles for “Android” and “Android Enterprise” could not be copied from one type to another.
-Also the devices could not be switched from “Android” to “Android Enterprise” for technical reasons.
+For technical reasons the profiles for “Android” and “Android Enterprise” could not be copied from one type to another until today.
+Also the devices could not be switched from “Android” to “Android Enterprise” for technical reasons as well until today.
 Due to this limitation if you started with “Android” profiles, you still use these until today, because otherwise you would have to re-enroll every device and recreate every profile.

-With the Profile Conversion (called Migration in the Console) you are able to simply copy a group profile from “Android” to “Android Enterprise” or change a device from the “Android” OS type to the “Android Enterprise” OS type easily.
+With the Profile Conversion (also called Migration in the Console) you are now able to simply copy a group profile from “Android” to “Android Enterprise” or change a device from the “Android” OS type to the “Android Enterprise” OS type easily.